trishume/trishume.github.com/_posts/2013-02-06-ottawa-ruby-lightning-talks.md

 Be aware that I did do a significant amount of talking so you can't get the whole message from just the slides, but they are better than nothing.

+## Edit: The Ruby Standard Library

+I recently did a full length talk on the Ruby standard library.
+You can find the slides at <http://thume.ca/rubytour>.

 ## Ruby + Programming Contests

 The first talk I did was on writing programming contests in Ruby.
 I write lots